MinecraftForge/Documentation/docs/blocks/blocks.md

 !!!
 Note

-    Blocks have no setter for their `ItemGroup` (formerly Creative Tab).
+    Blocks have no setter for their `CreativeModeTab`.
 This has been moved to the `BlockItem` and is now its responsibility.
 Furthermore, there is no setter for translation key as it is now generated from the registry name.

 ### Advanced Blocks